shiflett/eventbrite/README.md

     $eventbrite = Eventbrite($userKey, $appKey);

-This library caches by default, and you can indicate your preferences for where to cache and for how long:

-    // Cache in /tmp for one day.
+This library caches by default, and you can indicate your preferences for where to cache and for how long with the `cache()` method.
+For example, to cache files in `/tmp` for one day:

     $eventbrite->cache('/tmp', 86400);

 Use the `$eventbrite` object to access the API endpoints you want: